Essex Police: Hi-Tech Crime Unit

 The Hi-Tech Crime Unit deals with computer crime and the use of computers in committing crimes.
 Offences may include harassment, theft, hacking, phone phreaking (making telephone calls which are then charged to another person's bill) and child pornography.

 Many of these are new crimes, which have only appeared since the widespread availability of computers and the Internet.
 The Hi-Tech Crime Unit is a relatively new addition to policing in Essex and forms part of a national network of agencies fighting against computer crime, headed by the National Hi-Tech Crime Unit based in London Docklands.

 Essex Police's Hi-Tech Crime Unit works closely with other network investigators and law enforcement agencies.
 Although it has been in existence only a short time, the unit has already seen significant results.
 Part of the work of the unit involves seizing computer-related evidence and using forensic methodology software.
 Officers have the ability to interrogate the seized computer, even when information has been deleted, and rebuild it to find out what was done and how.
 The unit also assists police officers in computer-related cases, particularly with conducting interviews or producing technical statements, and produces evidence for court.

 The unit is staffed by internationally trained computer specialists, who keep up-to-date with the latest changes in technology and software.
 They are also able to advise businesses of the danger of computer crime, particularly in e-commerce.

-Authorities Bureau

-The Authorities Bureau was established to oversee all covert policing authorisations.
-When Essex Police wish to set up surveillance on a suspect, they must make an application to the Authorities Bureau, who decide whether the surveillance is justified and complies with the Regulation of Investigatory Powers Act 2000 which is based on human rights legislation.

-The Bureau oversees all applications from each of the territorial divisions.
-It is staffed by police officers and support staff.
-The police officers specialise in the area of surveillance authorities, including the more specialist applications which require authority from the Chief Constable.
-The support staff are based in the Telephone Enquiry Unit and undertake all enquiries made of the numerous telecom industry members.
-The staff are trained to a national standard and ensure that the enquiries requested are fully justified, correctly authorised and actioned, according to priorities.

-The Bureau are inspected annually by the Office of Surveillance Commissioners, an independent body of serving or recently retired High Court judges who report direct to the Prime Minister.

-Vetting Unit

-The Vetting Unit is responsible for running checks on individuals who regularly have substantial unsupervised access to children up to the age of 16, or 18 if they have special needs or are looked after by a local authority.
-The information they gather is disclosed to authorised outside agencies and other police services.

-The work of the unit includes the vetting of persons who have applied to become foster parents or adoptive parents, registered childminders and managers of residential care homes and nursing homes.